theedgy/cc-post/POST.md

 }, [teams]);
 ```

-Please note we have `teams` as a dependency to refresh our effect whenever they changed.
+>Please note we have `teams` as a dependency to refresh our effect whenever they changed.
 First thing is to return the effect when teams appeared to not make another unnecessary api request.

-It would be also a good practice to prevent further requests whenever our component is already waiting for response, so we can use basic state hook and stops effect when we faced a desired status:
+It would be also a good practice to prevent further requests whenever our component is already waiting for response, so we can use basic state hook and return effect when we faced a desired status:

 ```javascript
 const [status, setStatus] = useState('idle');